aparamythis/idylnlp/README.md

 ## Core Capabilities

-Refer to the samples directory for example implementations of the below capabilities.
-Some of the unit tests will also provide examples.
+Refer to the [sample projects](https://github.com/idylnlp/idylnlp-samples) for example implementations of the below capabilities.
+Some of the unit tests in this project will also provide examples.

 * Language Detection
 * Sentence Extraction